-Because proper weight control management requires a motivated patient and continued support, we offer a multi-disciplinary program for healthy weight loss.
+Because proper weight control management requires a motivated patient and continued support, we offer a multidisciplinary program for healthy weight loss.
 We provide a wide range of services led by an integrated team of specialists who will explain every procedure and help you achieve long-term success.

-OSF Little Company of Mary is focused on reducing the pain of surgery as much as possible.
+OSF Saint Francis is focused on reducing the pain of surgery as much as possible.
 That's why we specialize in minimally invasive laparoscopic techniques, including:

-- Roux-en-Y Gastric Bypass Surgery - is the most frequently performed and most researched weight loss surgery in the United States.
-During this procedure, a small stomach pouch is created by stapling part of the stomach, and part of the intestine is attached to this pouch.
+Roux-en-Y Gastric Bypass Surgery– is the most frequently performed and most researched weight loss surgery in the United States.
+During this procedure, a small stomach pouch is created by stapling part of the stomach and part of the intestine is attached to this pouch.
 Food bypasses a section of the intestine and reduces calorie absorption.
 The smaller stomach pouch limits the amount of food that can be ingested, so an altered diet and smaller portion sizes become a part of the lifestyle change.
 As part of this process, hormonal changes also occur that affect metabolism, hunger levels, and blood sugar control.